wardley-maps-community/awesome-wardley-maps/README.md

 - [Is my diagram a map?](https://swardley.medium.com/is-my-diagram-a-map-7b30c10fb693) - May 12, 2017.
 - [Designing for constant evolution](https://medium.com/hackernoon/designing-for-constant-evolution-41b216741974) - Pioneer, Settler and Town Planner (Wardley PST).
 Jan 31, 2017.
 - [Near field, far field and the crazy ideas](https://swardley.medium.com/near-field-far-field-and-the-crazy-ideas-356d84752ed9) - My future career as a Harmony Designer.
 Jan 17, 2017.
+- [Adding Context To The Wardley Map of Data Flow](https://medium.com/digital-anatomy/adding-context-to-the-wardley-map-of-data-flow-c818dc2960d6) - How do you extract value from the jumble of components and value relationships by James Urquhart.
+Jan 12, 2017.
-- [A Simple Wardley Map of Data Flow](https://medium.com/digital-anatomy/a-simple-wardley-map-of-data-flow-8285676a1eeb) - Building a Wardley Map from a value chain for "real time business automation" with James Urquhart.
+- [A Simple Wardley Map of Data Flow](https://medium.com/digital-anatomy/a-simple-wardley-map-of-data-flow-8285676a1eeb) - Building a Wardley Map from a value chain for "real time business automation" by James Urquhart.
 Dec 30, 2016.
-- [The data flow value chain](https://medium.com/digital-anatomy/the-data-flow-value-chain-45b0dd3083e8) - Exploring a value chain using a basic architecture of data flow with James Urquhart.
+- [The data flow value chain](https://medium.com/digital-anatomy/the-data-flow-value-chain-45b0dd3083e8) - Exploring a value chain using a basic architecture of data flow by James Urquhart.
 Dec 22, 2016.
 - [Thank you Amazon.
 Boom!
 Everything in business will change](https://medium.com/hackernoon/building-a-business-from-a-great-idea-some-future-monday-42ba794fdae5) - Dec 3, 2016.
 - [Something that will change the world of competition](https://swardley.medium.com/something-that-will-change-the-world-of-competition-94af044a5a37) - Dec 1, 2016.
 - [Amazon is eating the software (which is eating the world)](https://medium.com/hackernoon/amazon-is-eating-the-software-which-is-eating-the-world-738888fb9e82) - Nov 30, 2016.